Silo Theatre

-Silo Theatre is a theatre production company based in Auckland, and was established in 1997.
+Silo Theatre is a theatre production company based in Auckland, New Zealand established in 1997.
+In 2024 Silo Theatre's director was Sophie Roberts.
+Silo Theatre has produced plays featuring many well-known New Zealand creative people including Toa Fraser, Tusiata Avia, Rachel House and Chris Parker.

 Background

 Silo Theatre started out as a 'boutique underground theatre' in a venue off Queen Street in central Auckland in 1997.
 Silo moved out in 2007 and this venue is now the home of The Basement Theatre.

-Shane Boscher was director from 2001 - 2013, while he was there he also directed over 12 productions.
+Shane Bosher was director from 2001 - 2013, while he was there he also directed over 12 productions.
 Some of the works programmed in this time include playwrights Neil Labute, Caryl Churchill, Patrick Marber, Bertolt Brecht, Samuel Beckett, and New Zealand authors Toa Fraser, Jodie Molloy and Jackie Van Beek.
-Whilst at Silo, Boscher was an 'Aucklander of 2005' and in 2007 included in the 'Most Influential People Under 40' list both by Auckland based Metro magazine.
-Sophie Roberts was appointed artistic director in 2014 and is still in the role in 2022.
+Whilst at Silo, Bosher was an 'Aucklander of 2005' and in 2007 included in the 'Most Influential People Under 40' list both by Auckland based Metro magazine.
+Sophie Roberts was appointed artistic director in 2014.

 Staff have included Jessica Smith (Executive Director) and Ahi Karunaharan (Associate Artistic Director).

 Silo Theatre produces an annual season of local and international work their work is presented in venues and spaces across Auckland, New Zealand and sometimes overseas.
 Their purpose is stated to: